 Our RV's Water Pump Is Not Working, What Is Wrong?

-I cant get the water pump in the rv to go on? its on the on switch..when i hook up city water it works perfect..
+I can't get the water pump in the RV to go on? it's on the on switch..when I hook up city water it works perfectly...

 Before going any further we need to make sure that the problem is not with your batteries or RV's 12 volt charging system.
 Please read the answer I gave to this question Our RV Interior Lights Only Work When We Are Plugged In Or Generator Is Running

 .
 Follow the steps outlined to make sure all is well with your 12 volt system.

 Just another thought, make sure that you have water in the RV's fresh water tank.
 If you do not have water in the fresh water tank, the pump will not work and depending on the year and model of RV you could have damaged the water pump.

 Now that you have done the checks above, I am going to assume that the problem is not due to the main 12 volt system in the RV or an empty fresh water tank.